emscripten-core/emsdk/README.md

 Linux and Mac OS X:
 * [emsdk-portable.tar.gz](https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-portable.tar.gz): Emscripten SDK is available as a portable web-installer for Linux and OS X.

 **Old Releases** are available in the **Archived Releases** section below.

 ## Installation Instructions

 Check one of the topics below for what to do with the package you just downloaded.

-#### Windows: Installing using a NSIS Installer
+#### Windows: Installing using an NSIS Installer

 The NSIS installers register the Emscripten SDK as a 'standard' Windows application.
-To install the SDK, download a NSIS .exe file above, double-click on it, and run through the installer to perform the installation.
+To install the SDK, download an NSIS .exe file above, double-click on it, and run through the installer to perform the installation.
 After the installer finishes, the full Emscripten toolchain will be available in the directory that was chosen during the installation, and no other steps are necessary.
 If your system has Visual Studio 2010 installed, the vs-tool MSBuild plugin will be automatically installed as well.

 #### Windows, OSX and Linux: Installing the Portable SDK